1. Go for a walk and come back with at least one “treasure” you find along the way.

 Create your own incantation to the muse.

-14. Go to a playground and hang upside down from the monkey bars for 5 minutes.
+14. Go to a playground and hang upside down from the monkey bars.

 15. Make a sock puppet.
 Pretend it’s your alter ego.